boazbk/tcs/lec_08a_restricted_models.md

 > # { .pause }
-The definitions above might not be easy to grasp in a first read, so you should probably pause here and go over it again   until you understand why it corresponds to our intuitive notion of regular expressions.
+The definitions above are not inherently difficult, but are a bit cumbersom.
+So you should pause here and go over it again   until you understand why it corresponds to our intuitive notion of regular expressions.
 This is important not just for understanding regular expressions themselves (which are used time and again in a great many applications) but also for getting better at understanding recursive definitions in general.